 Your cost of goods sold can change throughout the accounting period.
-Your COGS depends on changing costs and the inventory costing methods you use.
+COGS depends on changing costs and the inventory methods you use.

-Under the LIFO method, you sell the latest goods you purchased or manufactured.
-Your COGS might be higher.
+Under the LIFO method, you sell the most recent goods you purchased or manufactured.
+With LIFO, your COGS might be higher.

 With the average method, you take an average of your inventory to determine your cost of goods sold.
 This keeps your COGS more level than the FIFO or LIFO methods.

-Are you tracking the numbers you need to compute your cost of goods sold?
-Patriot’s online accounting software makes it easy to record business expenses.
-Plus, we offer free, U.S.-based support.
+Need help tracking the numbers you need to calculate your business’s cost of goods sold?
+Patriot’s accounting software has your back.
+With Patriot’s online accounting, you can easily record income and expenses anytime, anywhere.
+Plus, we offer free, USA-based support.
 Get your free trial today!